superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 # Learning Semantic Representations for Knowledge Graphs

 Large Language Models (LLMs) are everywhere, achieving impressive results in all sorts of language-related tasks.
-However, in specific domains involving non-text data representations, LLMs may not offer the same level of performance as they do with text-centric tasks.
+However, in specific domains involving non-text data representations - like Q&A tasks, in which the model needs to understand the context in order to respond accurately, LLMs may not offer the same level of performance.

 We look at how Knowledge Graph Embedding (KGE) algorithms can improve performance on tasks that LLMs have difficulty with, explore some example code for training and evaluating a KGE model, and use the KGE model to perform Q&A tasks.
 We also compare KGE and LLM performance on a Q&A task.
 Let's get started.